Peter’s Gardening Tips for January 2021

 Shopping at Garden Centres and Nurseries

+Depending on where you live, garden centres should be open still, although this is subject to change at short notice.
 Seed potatoes, shallots, onions, garlic are also arriving in stock now, and many of them will have sales on.
 If you do buy any plants in pots, don’t plant now, leave them outside in a sheltered corner all together and plant out in March/April time.
-Summer bulbs, corms and tubers will also be arriving like Dahlias and Gladiolis, keep an eye out!
+Summer bulbs, corms and tubers will also be arriving like Dahlias and Gladiolus, keep an eye out!

 Planning for the Season to come